anuragl94/serious-gamedev/README.md

 Generic structure of a module:
 Either renders some HTML, or updates the global variable gameData, or creates some event listeners

+IMPORTANT NOTE:
+Run "Non modular game/Gamescreen1.html", but with disable-web-security flag enabled on chrome.